karink520/git-and-github-intro/git_workshop.md

  A short [reference and explainer](https://karinknudson.com/git_workflow.html) for the workflows above

 A [lecture](https://missing.csail.mit.edu/2020/version-control/) from MIT CSAIL's "Missing Semester", a lecture and bottom-up explanation of Git that is very helpful if you want to understand how Git works underneath the interface.

+[Instructions](https://dev.to/rhymu8354/git-renaming-the-master-branch-137b) for how to rename the default branch: